 If you’re injured on the job and your workers’ compensation claim is approved, workers’ comp will pay for your medical treatment.
 So what is medical compensation?

 Under the North Carolina Workers’ Compensation Act, “medical compensation” can include virtually anything that will cure your injury, give you relief from pain, and/or get you well enough to get back to work.
+Under South Carolina workers’ compensation law, employers are generally required to provide medical treatment that “will tend to lessen the period of disability.”

 Medical treatment for your workers’ comp injury can include: